CAJan93/docker_cheat_sheet/kubernetes/cheat_sheet.md

 - `minikube service <SERVICE-NAME> --url`
 - get the `<SERVICE-NAME>` via `kubectl get services`

+## How can I get extra debug information when working with minikube?

+- `minikube start --alsologtostderr -v=1`

 ## My service does not work when type is LoadBalandcer

 - Use `NodePort` instead